christianandredietrich/iOS-SDK/advanced.md

 |---|---|
 | playRate | This float represents the rate by which to change the playback rate.
 It must be in the range of 0.1 to 4.0, which adjusts the playback speed from 0.1x to 4x the original speed of the content with HW decoder.
 It must be in the range of 0.1 to 2.0, which adjusts the playback speed from 0.1x to 2x the original speed of the content with SW decoder.
 It must be in the range of 0.5 to 2.0, when you use AirPlay mode. (isAirPlayActive is YES) |

 > **Warning** When using this method with HLS or Smooth Streaming content, playing multitrack content may cause unstable performance.
 Therefore, playing content as a single track is encouraged.
-When using this method with Live content, beffering may occur more frequently.
+When using this method with Live content, buffering may occur more frequently.

 #### - (NXError) setProperty: (NXProperty)propertytoValue:(NSInteger)value